On Achievable Rates of Line Networks with Generalized Batched Network Coding: Achievable Rates using Decode-and-Forward

-As a summary, decode-and-forward recoding can achieve the same order of rate scalability as the upper bound in Theorem~\ref{thm:scalability} for case 2) and 3), where the buffer size requirement is $B = O(N)= O(\ln L)$.
-In Sec.~\ref{sec:rep}, we will show that it is possible to achieve $\Omega(1/\ln L)$ using $M=O(1)$, $N=O(\ln L)$ and $B=O(\ln\ln L)$.
+We provide an example showcasing the achievable rates of GBNC based on decode-and-forward in Fig.~\ref{fig:numerical:BSC:Ga}: We use a line network formed by the BSC with crossover probability $\epsilon=0.2$ and vary the number of hops $L$ from $1$ to $1000$, and we use GBNC with $|\mc A|=2$.
+The solid lines correspond to the case with $M=\Theta(N), N=O(\ln L)$, where we observe that the achievable rate remains to be a constant for increasing $L$.
+The dash lines correspond to the case with $M=O(1), N=O(\ln L)$, where the achievable rate decays slowly when $L$ increases.

-The above approach, however, cannot be used to show the scalability with $M=O(1)$ and $N=O(1)$.
-An equality used in the proof of Theorem~\ref{Theorem:lower:bound:decoding:forward} has a condition that cannot be satisfied when $N=O(1)$ and $L$ is large (ref.~\eqref{eq:lbss}).
+As a summary, decode-and-forward recoding can achieve the same order of rate scalability as the upper bound in Theorem~\ref{thm:scalability} for case 2) and 3), where the buffer size requirement is $O(N)= O(\ln L)$.
+The above approach, however, cannot be used to show the scalability with $M=O(1)$ and $N=O(1)$, since the lower bound in Theorem~\ref{Theorem:lower:bound:decoding:forward} is negative when $N=O(1)$ and $L$ is large.
 This case will be discussed in Sec.\ref{sec:reduction} using another approach.